NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: Sim2Real Protocols and Baselines

 \subsubsection{Control Response Latency}

 The response latency $\zeta$ of the system can greatly affect the control effect of the robot, and there is also some work on reinforcement learning algorithms carried out specifically for system latency\cite{Ramstedt2019RealTimeRL}\cite{Ramstedt2020ReinforcementLW}.
 The system response latency usually includes several kinds, the first one is the node execution response latency due to limited computational resources during the simultaneous execution of multiple nodes or threads by the operating system, the second one is the response latency due to communication blockage between nodes and between the computer and the embedded system, and the other one is the execution response latency of the actuator itself.
-This delay parameter is usually not a constant value, but a random variable due to the chance of occurrence of the above mentioned cases.
-In this paper, we no longer distinguish the causes of delay, but divide the control delay into four parts from the results of delay: longitudinal velocity delay $\zeta_{v_x}$, lateral velocity delay $\zeta_{v_y}$, angular velocity delay $\zeta_{v_w}$ and shooting control delay $\zeta_{s}$.
+This delay parameter is usually not a constant value, but a random variable due to the chance of occurrence of the above-mentioned cases.
+In this paper, we no longer distinguish the causes of delay, but divide the control delay into four parts from the results of the delay: longitudinal velocity delay $\zeta_{v_x}$, lateral velocity delay $\zeta_{v_y}$, angular velocity delay $\zeta_{v_w}$ and shooting control delay $\zeta_{s}$.
+In the simulation environment, we simulate delays in real physical systems by delaying the deployment time of the control.